driessenberend/Polarity_in_Parliament-Thesis_Berend_Driessen/README.md

 ---

 ### Research Questions
-**Main:**
+**Main question:**
-_To what extent can semantic analysis of parliamentary debates help with identifying differences in political issues and sentiment between countries, political parties and individual speakers in the Parlamint corpus?  _
+_To what extent can semantic analysis of parliamentary debates help with identifying differences in political issues and sentiment between countries, political parties and individual speakers in the Parlamint corpus?_

 **Subquestions:**
 1)	_What semantic analysis techniques are best suited for identifying political issues and sentiment in parliamentary debates?_